 In a surprising decision, the 11th Circuit did not reach the question of whether the data shared by the CN App was PII under the VPPA, but affirmed the lower court's dismissal by holding that the plaintiff was not a "consumer" protected by the Act since he was not a "subscriber" to the CN App or any Cartoon Network services.
 Yet the 11th Circuit's decision not to address what is or is not PII under the Act leaves one of the VPPA's biggest questions in the digital area unresolved by a federal circuit court.

 "[T]he Circuit Court's ruling leaves one of the VPPA's biggest questions – what constitutes PII in the digital era – unresolved by a federal circuit court."

-Until that question is decided, it is likely that the plaintiffs' bar will try to find new ways to show that every aggrieved user of a website or service is in fact a subscriber to counteract the Eleventh Circuit's holding.
-Companies should examine how they provide digital media services in the context of determining whether their users might be deemed "subscribers" under the Eleventh Circuit's decision.
+Until that question is decided, it is likely that the plaintiffs' bar will try to find new ways to show that every aggrieved user of a website or service is in fact a subscriber to counteract the 11th Circuit's holding.
+Companies should examine how they provide digital media services in the context of determining whether their users might be deemed "subscribers" under the 11th Circuit's decision.